BrandonPCollins/My-Project-1/README.md

 All the images are taken from [Pexels.com](https://www.pexels.com/)

 Extensive use of https://www.w3schools.com/ was used in supporting and expanding my coding knowledge.

+Icons in the Footer were taken from fontawesome.com